Embedded-Phelps/Tutorials/FileIOTrace/README.md

 ### Build the test executable
 	gcc -c track.c -o test

-###Run the 'ltrace' command line application to collect the output of the system calls and library calls that were used to interact with the file:
+### Run the 'ltrace' command line application to collect the output of the system calls and library calls that were used to interact with the file:
 	ltrace ./test

-###Run the 'strace' command line application to collect the output of the system calls and library calls that were used to interact with th    e file:
+### Run the 'strace' command line application to collect the output of the system calls and library calls that were used to interact with the file:
 	strace ./test

 ### Run 'perf' to monitor the performance statistics of the program: